-What are the five steps of restorative practice?
+What are the five steps undertaken during a restorative enquiry?

-1. Tell the story - What has happened?
+1. Unique perspective - What has happened?
 Start from the beginning…

 2. Thoughts and Feelings - What were/are you thinking?
 What were/are you feeling?

 3. Impact – Who has been affected and how have they been affected?
 What has been the hardest thing for you?

 4. Needs – What do you need in order to find closure/to move forward/for things to be better?

 Restorative Practice promotes empathy, compassion and understanding and works to bring a sense of closure/repair to difficult situations.
 It is not always appropriate to bring people together and it should not be seen as inferior to work with people separately.
-If people are willing to come together, have sincere motives and don’t feel it will cause more harm, a restorative meeting is something that can be considered.
+If individuals are willing to come together, have sincere motives and don’t feel it will cause more harm, a restorative meeting is something that can be considered.
 Ongoing risk assessments are undertaken by trained facilitators to ensure no further harm is caused and those who have caused harm accept responsibility for their actions before restorative work is pursued.

 Becoming a Restorative School